Mellow Mushroom: Details

 Mellow Mushroom restaurants specialize in pizza but also serve calzones, hoagies, salads, appetizers, such as pretzel bites and a wide beer selection.
 They often feature a large selection of beer, typically 20-40 beers on draft and 50 or more bottled.
 Each store is locally owned, operated and decorated differently.
 Sometimes there is a unifying theme to the artwork.
 Tie-dye and colorful mushrooms are a common theme for locations.
-Some restaurants occasionally feature live music, trivia competitions, karaoke, or bingo.
+Some locations host events such as trivia nights and live music.

 History

 Mellow Mushroom opened in Atlanta, Georgia in 1974 when two college students from Georgia Tech, later joined by a third from the University of Georgia, founded a business that reflected their eccentric philosophies.
 The first restaurant was opened on Spring Street in Atlanta.
 In the late 1980s, the first franchise was opened by an employee, followed by customer-owned franchises, and then to friends of employees and customers.
 Each franchise is locally owned and operated with its unique feel.

 The first franchise outside of Atlanta was in Athens, Georgia, near the University of Georgia.
 There are several dozen locations operating in Atlanta and elsewhere in Georgia.
 Beginning in 2000, the franchise expanded outside college markets to urban areas such as Jacksonville, Florida and Denver, Colorado.
 To date, the chain has over 200 locations across 20 states.